fj715587-collab/group04-file-organiser/README.md

 - QA / Tests: [Ogah Christopher]
 - Docs / Presenter: [Gaius Nathaniel]

-## Quick Run (to be filled later)
-Instructions will be added here once someone runs pipenv locally.

 ## Demo
 (Will add link to demo video)

-## Notes
-Pipfile is committed here; Pipfile.lock should be generated and committed after someone runs `pipenv lock` locally.